 You’re wrong if you think there isn’t anything to do on the North Shore during the late fall/early winter season.
 As the season changes and the temperature drops, Lake Superior becomes alive with the Gales of November!

 Gales are winds that exceed 39MPH, an occurrence that happens usually once a week during the month of November.
-They are created by air pressure differences between low-pressure systems and high-pressure systems.
+The differences in air pressure between low-pressure and high-pressure systems cause them.
 The greater the difference, the higher the wind speeds are.
 These winds create enormous white caps just like you’d see in the ocean.
 You haven’t seen Lake Superior until you’ve seen what the gales do to the lake.
 During the Gales of November, waves can get to, or exceed, 30 feet!